erizov/Professor/semester_6/lecture_35_deployment_patterns/shadow_deployment/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

 A strategy for releasing software updates to production environments with minimal disruption.
-Solves problems like zero-downtime deployments, risk mitigation, and rollback capabilities.
+Addresses zero-downtime deployments, risk mitigation, and rollback capabilities.
 Example: Using blue-green deployment to switch traffic between old and new versions instantly.
-Works by maintaining parallel environments and using load balancers or routing mechanisms to control traffic flow.
+Operates by maintaining parallel environments and using load balancers or routing mechanisms to control traffic flow.

 **Key Characteristics:**
 - **Time Complexity**: Varies